 Use a universal forwarder to send printer information from remote machines to an indexer.
 If you choose to install forwarders on your remote machines to collect printer subsystem data, then you can install the forwarder as the Local System user on these machines.
 The Local System user has access to all data on the local machine, but not on remote machines.

-If you run Splunk Enterprise as a user other than the "Local System" user, then that user must have local Administrator rights to the machine, and other permissions as detailed in Choose the Windows user Splunk Enterprise should run as in the Installation manual.
+If you run the Splunk platform as a user other than the Local System user, then that user must have local Administrator rights to the machine and other permissions as detailed in Choose the Windows user the Splunk platform should run as in the Installation Manual.

 Use Splunk Web to configure printer information

-Go to the Add New page
+Go to the Add Data page

-2. Click Data Inputs.
+- Click Data Inputs.

-3. Click Local Windows print monitoring.
+- Click Local Windows print monitoring.

-4. Click New to add an input.
+- Click New to add an input.

-2. Click Monitor to monitor print information from the local Windows machine.
+- Click Monitor to monitor print information from the local Windows machine.

-3. In the left pane, locate and select Local Windows print monitoring.
+- In the left pane, locate and select Local Windows print monitoring.

 Select the input source

 Selecting all of the types can result in the indexing of a lot of data, possibly more than your license allows.

 Specify input settings

-The Input Settings page lets you specify application context, default host value, and index.
+You can specify application context, default host value, and index on the Input Settings page.
 All of these parameters are optional.

-1. Select the appropriate Application context for this input.
+- Select the appropriate Application context for this input.

-4. Click Review.
+- Click Review.

 Review your choices

 After specifying all your input settings, review your selections.
-Splunk Enterprise lists all options you selected, including the type of monitor, the source, the source type, the application context, and the index.
+The Splunk platform lists all options you selected, including the type of monitor, the source, the source type, the application context, and the index.

-1.Review the settings.
+- Review the settings.

-Use inputs.conf to configure host monitoring
+Use the inputs.conf configuration file to configure printer monitoring

 Print monitoring configuration values

-inputs.conf to monitor Windows printer subsystem information:
+The Splunk platform uses the following settings in inputs.conf to monitor Windows printer subsystem information:

 ||Yes||The type of host information to monitor.
-Can be one of |
+Can be |

 ||No||Whether or not to generate a baseline of the existing state of the printer, job, driver, or port.
-If you set this attribtue to |
+If you set this attribute to |

 ||No||Whether or not to run the input.
-If you set this attribute to |
+If you set this setting to |

-Examples of Windows host monitoring configurations
+Examples of Windows printer monitoring configurations